android/ndk-samples/CONTRIBUTING.md

 1. The repo owner will review your request.
 If it is approved, the change will be merged.
 If it needs additional work, the repo owner will respond with useful comments.

-## Contributing a New Sample App

-1. Sign a Contributor License Agreement, if you have not yet done so (see details above).
-1. Create your own repo for your app following this naming convention:
-    * mirror-{app-name}-{language or plaform}
-    * apps: quickstart, photohunt-server, photohunt-client
-    * example:  mirror-quickstart-android
-    * For multi-language apps, concatenate the primary languages like this: mirror-photohunt-server-java-python.

-1. Create your sample app in this repo.
-    * Be sure to clone the README.md, CONTRIBUTING.md and LICENSE files from the googlecast repo.
-    * Ensure that your code is clear and comprehensible.
-    * Ensure that your code has an appropriate set of unit tests which all pass.
-    * Instructional value is the top priority when evaluating new app proposals for this collection of repos.
-1. Submit a request to fork your repo in googlecast organization.
-1. The repo owner will review your request.
-If it is approved, the sample will be merged.
-If it needs additional work, the repo owner will respond with useful comments.